wangcongcong123/covidsearch/README.md

 ```
 ### Start as a web server

-Here just uses the count bag-of-words model as an example.
-For customisation, have a hack on [app.py](app.py) to easily figure out.
+Here just demonstrating pre-trained insights as an example.
+For customisation (query search), have a hack on [app.py](app.py) to easily figure out.
 ```
 python app.py
 ```